ggeerraarrdd/lafs-dev/README.md

 # LAFS-DEV

-An early aughts basic website turned modern dev playground for full-stack, DevOps and system architecture skill-building
+An early aughts website turned modern dev playground for full-stack, DevOps and system architecture skill-building

 ## Table of Contents